On stronger conjectures that imply the Erd\"os-Moser conjecture: Stronger conjecture --- Part II

 \section{Stronger conjecture --- Part II}

 The connection between the function $S_k$ and the Bernoulli numbers leads to the following theorem, which we will prove later.
 In the following we always write $B_k = N_k/D_k$ in lowest terms with $D_k > 0$ for even $k$.
+For now we write $(a,b)$ for $\gcd(a,b)$.

 \begin{theorem} Let $k, m$ be positive integers with even $k$.
 Define

 Then

 Generally